Graduate Program

 Graduation Requirements

-1. Complete 60 semester units of prescribed curriculum.
+1. Complete 60 semester hours of prescribed curriculum.

 2. Complete a minimum of TWO internships.